 Whereas most people think of Silicon Valley as the promised land for startups, when it comes down to fintech, the landscape changes.
-The numbers speak for themselves - New York has beaten San Francisco in terms of fintech funding to become one of the strongest fintech hubs in the world.

 That prompted us to pick NY as the place to host our first Disruption Forum in the US (not that it needed much debate, though).
 We chose to host our event during NY FinTech Week, because it's when all the key players are in town.

 To get an insider look at the NY fintech scene, I sat down for an interview with Monica Murthy, the Program Director at Empire Startups, an organizer of New York Fintech Week 2019 (April 1-5).

 - what are NY’s strengths and setbacks as a fintech hub

 - why do US fintech founders need to shift their mindset